aaw/histosketch/README.md

 of q-digests requires expensive compression and pruning operations and q-digests only accept integer values.
 In addition, q-digests grow with their input and are not meant to be a fixed-size sketch.

-Like the Ben-Haim-Tom-Tov sketch, the t-digest is represented by an ordered list of centroids and can handle floating point values.
-The t-digest optimizes for accuracy in extreme quantiles by restricting the size of centroids based on the quantile value, so it most likely does a better job of estimating extreme quantiles than the Ben-Haim-Tom-Tov sketch.
+Like the Ben-Haim/Tom-Tov sketch, the t-digest is represented by an ordered list of centroids and can handle floating point values.
+The t-digest optimizes for accuracy in extreme quantiles by restricting the size of centroids based on the quantile value, so it most likely does a better job of estimating extreme quantiles than the Ben-Haim/Tom-Tov sketch.
 However, because of this optimization, the t-digest does not support fixed-size sketches.
 The extreme quantile optimization also makes insertion a little more complicated, since periodic re-shuffling is needed for some input sequences.